-The Inez Hatley Hughes Research & Collection Center
+The Inez Hatley Hughes Historical Research Center

-The Inez Hatley Hughes Research Center is part of the Harrison County Historical Museum.
+The Inez Hatley Hughes Historical Research Center is part of the Harrison County Historical Museum.
 Volunteers staff the Center.

 Inez Hatley Hughes was passionate about education and the history of Harrison County.
 The retired high school English teacher served as volunteer director of the Harrison County Historical Museum for over 25 years.
 She was well known for her encyclopedic knowledge of the people and places of Harrison County, Texas.
 Her ancestors were early pioneers that helped settle Hallsville in the western part of the county.
 Mrs. Hughes was the daughter of Tapley Bynum Hatley II and Daisy McPherson Hatley.
 She was the wife of Solon Greene Hughes.